ironcore-dev/ironcore/docs/development/contribution.md

 ## Developer Certificate of Origin

-Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) before they submit the first pull request to the Gardener on Metal project, this happens in an automated fashion during the submission process.
+Due to legal reasons, contributors will be asked to accept a Developer Certificate of Origin (DCO) before they submit the first pull request to the IronCore project, this happens in an automated fashion during the submission process.
 We use [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Pull Request Checklist